gormanm/mmtests/README.md

 configured and executed.
 In some cases, the same benchmarking tool may be used with different configurations that stresses the scenario.

-A test name can have any name.
-A common use case is simply to compare kernel versions but it can be anything --different compiler, different userspace package, different benchmark configuration etc.
+A test run can have any name.
+A common use case is simply to compare kernel versions but it can be anything —different compiler, different userspace package, different benchmark configuration etc.

 Monitors can be optionally configured, but care should be taken as there